-- 3. Employees with an average CJE score lower than 3.4 will not be eligible for a performance award. - 4.
-Employees with fewer than twelve (12) continuous months on IRS rolls as of the last day of the last pay period that ends on or before June 30 are not eligible for a performance award. - 5.
-The parties agree that the NPAA, including addendums, as modified by but not inconsistent with this Agreement, will remain in force during the term of this Agreement. - B. QSIs - 1.
-The Employer appreciates the importance of recognizing those employees who have consistently performed in an outstanding manner through the maintenance of a quality step increase (QSI) program. - 2.
-The Employer may grant Quality Step Increases (QSI) to employees consistent with its discretionary authority under 5 C.F.R. § 531, Subpart E. - C. No employee with an overall rating of Minimally Successful or lower is eligible for a performance award. - D. For employees converted to a bargaining unit position as a result of a Unit Clarification Petition (UCP), the following will apply: - 1.
-If the employee was evaluated using CJEs on the NBU position, the employee will continue to receive annual appraisals consistent with Exhibits 12-1 or 12-2 of this Agreement and awards with the NPAA. - 2.
-If the employee was not evaluated using CJEs, and received appraisals on an annual rating period starting on October 1 each year, the employee will receive a BU performance award as follows: - (a) In the award year of the conversion, if the employee does not receive a rating of record prior to the cut-off date for bargaining unit awards, has worked at least sixty (60) days on the bargaining unit position and is otherwise eligible; the employee will receive a performance award.
-In this case, the supervisor or designee will issue an ad hoc appraisal to determine award eligibility and the award will not be prorated. - (b) If the employee receives a rating of record that qualifies for a performance award prior to the award cut-off date and is otherwise eligible, the award will not be prorated. - 3.
-Funding for the additional award amounts will be drawn from the allocation for performance awards consistent with subsection 1A3 above. - E. The Employer will advise the Union in advance if the
+- The Employer appreciates the importance of recognizing those employees who have consistently performed in an outstanding manner through the maintenance of a quality step increase (QSI) program. - The Employer may grant Quality Step Increases (QSI) to employees consistent with its discretionary authority under 5 C.F.R. § 531, Subpart E. - C. No employee with an overall rating of Minimally Successful or lower is eligible for a performance award. - D. For employees converted to a bargaining unit position as a result of a Unit Clarification Petition (UCP), the following will apply: - If the employee was evaluated using CJEs on the NBU position, the employee will continue to receive annual appraisals consistent with

-Employer elects to hold an official award ceremony.

-- F. For employees who will otherwise be receiving an award under the NPAA and who meet one of the criteria below, the Employer will calculate their performance award at the grade level of the higher graded duties performed by the employee. - 1.
-The employee was not eligible for a temporary promotion, but performed higher-graded work for twenty-five percent (25%) or more of his or her direct time for at least four (4) consecutive months during the rating period; or - 2.
-The employee received a non-competitive temporary promotion for the maximum of 120 days in a year (or for 180 days under the OPM exception for Campuses), but continued to perform higher-graded duties for twenty-five percent (25%) or more of his or her direct time for at least sixty (60) consecutive days during the remainder of the rating period.
+- Exhibits 12-1 or 12-2 of this Agreement and awards with the NPAA. - If the employee was not evaluated using CJEs, and received appraisals on an annual rating period starting on October 1 each year, the employee will receive a BU performance award as follows: - (a) In the award year of the conversion, if the employee does not receive a rating of record prior to the cut-off date for bargaining unit awards, has worked at least sixty (60) days on the bargaining unit position and is otherwise eligible, the employee will receive a performance award.
+In this case, the supervisor or designee will issue an ad hoc appraisal to determine award eligibility and the award will not be prorated. - (b) If the employee receives a rating of record that qualifies for a performance award prior to the award cut-off date and is otherwise eligible, the award will not be prorated. - Funding for the additional award amounts will be drawn from the allocation for performance awards consistent with subsection 1B3 above. - E. The Employer will advise the Union in advance if the Employer elects to hold an official award ceremony. - F. For employees who will otherwise be receiving an award under the NPAA and who meet one of the criteria below, the Employer will calculate their performance award at the grade level of the higher graded duties performed by the employee. - The employee was not eligible for a temporary promotion, but performed higher-graded work for twenty-five percent (25%) or more of their direct time for at least four (4) consecutive months during the rating period; or - 2.
+The employee received a non-competitive temporary promotion for the maximum of 120 days in a year (or for 180 days under the OPM exception for Campuses), but continued to perform higher-graded duties for twenty-five percent (25%) or more of their direct time for at least sixty (60) consecutive days during the remainder of the rating period. - 3.
 Employees are encouraged to notify their supervisor if they know that they performed higher-graded duties during their rating period, indicate what percentage of their direct time was at the higher grade and note the grade level of that work they believe is proper.